kloudlite/kloudlite/kl/docs/kli/kli_use.md

 ## kli use

-select cluster and account to current context
+select cluster and team to current context